TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 	are unable to install :program:`rst2pdf` locally.

 .. tip::
-	Instead of fetching once for all the TYPO3-related commands, you may prefer to clone the official git repository.
+	If the command :program:`git` is detected on your system, the Git repository will be cloned instead of fetching once for all the TYPO3-related commands.
+However, if it fails, or if :program:`git` is not detected, it will fetch a snapshot instead.
+In such case, you may prefer to clone the official Git repository manually.

 	To do so, open a terminal and run:

 	.. code-block:: bash